Radhouene1/Network-Discovery/README.md

 Determination of the equipment interconnection.

-Representation of the network diagrams in a reliable and clear way. \n
+Representation of the network diagrams in a reliable and clear way.

 Management and configuration of network devices